Table of contents

 • It feels professional to show your portfolio in print,

-• Can be viewed without an Internet connection, and
+• Can be viewed without an Internet connection.

 Cons: